 Outside of the Museum, she spends a lot of time thinking about the relationship between art and literature, race, the diaspora and representation.
 In 2013, she was shortlisted for Magnum Photos’ 30 Under 30 Documentary Photographers’ prize.
 Her photographs have been exhibited at institutions such as the Louisiana Museum of Modern Art (Denmark), Fotografiemuseum Amsterdam (FOAM) and Aperture Foundation New York as well as at the 56th Venice Biennale (2015) with the Invisible Borders Trans-African Photography collective.
 Later in 2017, she will be featured in an upcoming Tate Modern residency with the Thick/er Black Lines collective, focusing on the histories and futures of Black British Women Artists.

-Cornelia (they/them) is podcast producer and events director at 3 of Cups Press.
+Cornelia (they/them) is events director at 3 of Cups Press.
 They have a degree in Visual Cultures from Goldsmiths, University of London and are working towards an MA in Critical and Cultural Studies at Birkbeck, University of London.
 For work they wrangle words for museums and galleries the country over.

 Former Midwesterner, sometime Parisian, and reluctant Londoner, they spend a lot of time thinking about gender, place, and the sea.
 They tweet at @marinewitch about the ocean, gardening, and expanded intimacies.